ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Bitswap

-Bitswap is IPFS’s central block exchange protocol.
+Bitswap is IPFS's central block exchange protocol.
 Its purpose is to request blocks from and send blocks to other peers in the network.
 [More about Bitswap](https://github.com/ipfs/specs/blob/master/BITSWAP.md)

 ### BitTorrent

-BitTorrent is a communication protocol for peer-to-peer file sharing which is used to distribute data and electronic files over the Internet.
-Also the first file sharing application to use the protocol.
+BitTorrent is a communication protocol for peer-to-peer file sharing, which is used to distribute data and electronic files over the Internet.
+Also, the first file-sharing application to use the protocol.
 [More about BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent) and [BitTorrent app](https://www.bittorrent.com)

 ### Blockchain